robbert-harms/MDT/docs/_getting_started/analysis.rst

     $ mdt-generate-protocol d.bvec d.bval --Delta 26.5 --delta delta.txt

-which will add both the column ``Delta`` to your protocol file (with a static value of 42 ms) and the column ``delta`` which is read from a file.
+which will add both the column ``Delta`` to your protocol file (with a static value of 26.5 ms) and the column ``delta`` which is read from a file.
 If a file is given it can either contain a column, row or scalar.

 If you have already generated a protocol file and wish to change it you can use the :ref:`cli_index_mdt-math-protocol` command.
-This command allows you to change a protocol file using a expression.
+This command allows you to change a protocol file using an expression.
 For example:

 .. code-block:: console

     $ mdt-math-protocol p.prtcl 'G *= 1e-3; TE = 60e-3; del(TR)' -o new.prtcl

-this command scales G, adds or replaces TE and deletes the column TR from the protocol and writes it to a new protocol file.
+this example command scales G, adds (or replaces) TE and deletes the column TR from the input protocol file and writes the results to a new protocol file.

 An example usage in the case of the MDT example data would be the command: